-A fishery improvement project uses the power of the private sector to address challenges in a fishery.
+A Fishery Improvement Project (FIP) uses the power of the private sector to address challenges in a fishery.
 As the number of FIPs around the world has grown rapidly, businesses and conservation organizations need an easier way to access consistent, reliable information about FIP progress.
+This website provides a range of information about global FIPs from a quick snapshot of progress and opportunities to get involved to detailed evidence for improvements.

 This is linked to a Social Policy Assessment Tool.
 This is useful as a diagnostic or rapid assessment tool – to assess risk of social issues, to identify areas in need of improvement, and to inform the development of a Fishery Improvement Project (FIP) work plan that includes a social element.